httpwg/http-extensions/draft-ietf-httpbis-bcp56bis.md

 Using a port other than the default has privacy implications (i.e., the protocol can now be distinguished from other traffic), as well as operability concerns (as some networks might block or otherwise interfere with it).
-Privacy implications SHOULD be documented in Security Considerations.
+Privacy implications should be documented in Security Considerations.

 See {{?RFC7605}} for further guidance.